antzGames/OpenVAT-for-Godot/README.md

 MSAA 2x is set at the project level.
 Turning off MSAA improves performance.

 ## Using the OpenVAT Godot shader on its own

 I have provied the official OpenVAT Godot shader for you to use on your own custom solutions.

 The unaltered shader is in: `res://addons/openvat_animated/shaders/openvat_singleton_shader.gdshader`

+The most up to date version can be downloaded from the OpenVAT GitHub at: https://github.com/sharpen3d/openvat/blob/main/OpenVAT-Engine_Tools/GLSL/VertexAnimationPBR-GLSL.gdshader

 You will have to set the min/max values, and all other shader parameters manually.
 Some of the demo scenes ('cloth.tscn', 'jello.tscn') use this, so look at the code to see how it is done.